Climate of Sochi

 Sochi, is a city in Krasnodar Krai, Russia, located on the eastern Black Sea coastline.
-Sochi has a humid subtropical climate (Köppen climate classification Cfa), with cool to mild winters and warm summers.
+Sochi has a humid subtropical climate (Köppen climate classification Cfa), with cool to mild winters and hot summers.
 Sochi is humid throughout the entire year, most especially during winters, which are very damp.
 Summers are also humid but sunny as well, although no month has less than 10 rainy days.
 Sochi is very warm for Russian standards.

-The territory of Sochi contains many microclimates, the daytime temperatures can vary as much as 10 °C between coastal areas in Adler and Lazarevsky compared with Krasnaya Polyana.

 Temperature

 Its average annual temperature is 14.6 °C, 18.4 °C during the day and 11.1 °C at night.
 In the coldest month – January, the temperature typically ranges from 5 to 15 C during the day and -2 to 6 C at night.
 In the warmest month – August, the typical temperature ranges from 26 to 32 C during the day and about 21 °C at night.
 Large fluctuations in temperature are rare.
-The hottest temperature recorded in Sochi was 38.4 °C on July 30, 2000.
+The hottest temperature recorded in Sochi was 39.4 °C on July 30, 2000.
 The lowest temperature was -13.4 °C on January 25, 1892 and the lowest since 2001 was -7.3 °C on January 4, 2016.